gustafnk/microservice-websites/README.md

 ##### Transitive transclusion not supported

 One drawback of `hinclude` is that transcluded responses containing *other* `hinclude` elements are not automatically processed.
-However, this is solved in `<h-include>`.
+However, this is solved in &lt;h-include&gt;.

-#### <a name="h-include"></a> `<h-include>`
+#### <a name="h-include">&lt;h-include&gt</a>;

-`<h-include>` is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting `hinclude` elements.
+&lt;h-include&gt; is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting `hinclude` elements.
 Among other things, Custom Elements provides us with events when a custom element is created or attached to the DOM.
-This means that we get transitive transclusion “for free" when using `h-include`.
+This means that we get transitive transclusion “for free" when using &lt;h-include&gt;.

 ##### Easy to extend

-It’s easy to extend `<h-include>`, since it’s is a custom element and exposes its prototype.
+It’s easy to extend &lt;h-include&gt;, since it’s is a custom element and exposes its prototype.
 The simplest extension is to disable automatic transclusion, so that the `refresh` method needs to be called in order to load the content.
 This is how we would create such an extension, called `h-include-manual-loading`:

 ```
 var proto = Object.create(HIncludeElement.prototype);